Antibiotic prophylaxis: For humans

-Antibiotic prophylaxis is most commonly used prior to dental surgery, but may be used in other cases, such as prior to sexual intercourse for patients who suffer from recurrent urinary tract infections.
+Antibiotic prophylaxis is most commonly used prior to dental surgery, but may be used in other cases, such as surgery or prior to sexual intercourse for patients who suffer from recurrent urinary tract infections.

 Even when sterile techniques are adhered to, surgical procedures can introduce bacteria and other microbes in the blood (causing bacteremia), which can colonize and infect different parts of the body.
-An estimated 5 to 10 percent of hospitalized patients undergoing otolaryngology ("head and neck") surgery acquire a nosocomial ("hospital") infection, which adds a substantial cost and an average of 4 extra days to the hospital stay.
+For surgery, prophylactic antibiotic treatment mainly reduces superficial infections at the site of surgical incisions; it is less effective at preventing deep infections.
+For example, if someone is having emergency surgery for a damaged bowel, antibiotics will have a bigger effect on preventing an infection at or near the skin rather than preventing an infection deep in the abdomen or preventing lung or bladder infections.

-Antibiotics can be effective in reducing the occurrence of such infections.
+Antibiotics can be effective in reducing the occurrence of some infections.
 Patients should be selected for prophylaxis if the medical condition or the surgical procedure is associated with a considerable risk of infection or if a postoperative infection would pose a serious hazard to the patient's recovery and well-being.
+Antibiotics also cause unwanted side effects, such as antibiotic-associated diarrhea, so selection for purely preventive reasons needs to consider both advantages and disadvantages.

-Antibiotic prophylaxis is also commonly used to prevent respiratory tract infections in antibody deficient patients.
+Antibiotic prophylaxis is also commonly used to prevent respiratory tract infections in immunocompromised patients.